 How to Apply as a Non-Matriculated Student

-- Remit application fee (Applicants to the School of Business only)
+- Remit an application fee

 - Contact all post-secondary institutions that you have attended and arrange for your official transcripts to be sent to Seton Hall University (Applicants must have a bachelor’s degree).